sannatitus/Afruca-tangeri_captive-behaviour/README.md

 ### `/Analysis`
 - **Python scripts** for:
-  - Data acquisition selection of dates & observation windows
+  - Data acquisition selection of dates & observation windows `data-selection.ipynb`
   - Data cleaning and duplicates check; see `validation.ipynb`
   - Data validation; see `validation.ipynb`
   - Calculation of non-visibility backtracking; see `figures.ipynb`